zkzoomer/zksm/README.md

 - Describe the state transitions as algebraic constraints: rules that every state transition must satisfy.
 - Interpolate between state values to build the polynomials that describe the state machine.
 - Define polynomial identities that all state values must satisfy.
-Which are called the arithmetization steps.

 ## State Machine Basics
 A State Machine is composed of **registries** that carry numerical values, called **registry values**, which at any given point constitute the **state** of the State Machine.

 A state transition in a SM occurs at every tick of the clock.
 The SM is defined by the rules that determine how one state transitions to the next one.
 We can use a SM to execute a deterministic computation, and in turn produce verifiable proofs of its correctness.

-The **execution trace** is the record of all its registry valeus, and is represented as a table, where each row represents a state, and each column represents a variable (that is later encoded into a polynomial).
+The **execution trace** is the record of all its registry values, and is represented as a table: where each row represents a state, and each column represents a variable (that is later encoded into a polynomial).
 Often we deal with a total of $T + 1$ states, where $T + 1$ is a power of $2$.